CrazyPudding/Pets/README.md

 This app displays a list of pets and their related data that the user inputs.
 Used in a Udacity course in the Android Basics Nanodegree by Google.

-I practiced with it and use MVP pattern refactoring
+I practiced with it and use MVP pattern refactoring.

+This branch implemented normally and [Here](https://github.com/CrazyPudding/Pets/blob/Pets-mvp) is the MVP version.

 Pre-requisites
 --------------